 Font and Colors

-Modern color digital television and the Internet demanded to meet all the conditions for high-quality transmission of visual information.
-The latest logo is made in full color with the use of dynamics.
-The blue sky in the clouds, illuminated by the pinkish-red color created by the torch, is conveyed with photographic precision.
-The glare and the iridescent circle created by its light, spreading out in waves, are conveyed very naturally.
+Modern color digital television and the Internet demanded that all conditions be met for high-quality transmission of visual information.
+The latest logo is made in full color with dynamic effects.
+The blue sky in the clouds, illuminated by the torch’s pinkish-red glow, is conveyed with photographic precision.
+The glare and the iridescent circle created by its light, spreading out in waves, are conveyed naturally.
 Behind the torch, above the female figure’s head, is the word Columbia in Gothic volumetric type.
-Beneath the figure is an inscription in small, gold-colored type – Sony Pictures Entertainment company.
+Beneath the figure is an inscription of a small, gold-colored type: Sony Pictures Entertainment Company.

 A female figure stands atop a stepped pedestal.
-She is wearing a Greek chiton and a blue cape, which she supports with her left hand.
-Her brown hair with a golden tint harmonizes favorably with the background while standing out very clearly and attracting attention.
+She wears a Greek chiton and a blue cape, which she supports with her left hand.
+Her brown hair, with a golden tint, harmonizes favorably with the background while standing out clearly and attracting attention.

 This version of the logo is familiar to movie buffs worldwide today.